Wellness First:

 How Can Therapy Help Me?

 You are welcome here.
-Whether you are struggling with anxiety, depression, grief, life transitions, caregiving stressors, or just feeling “stuck,” therapy can help.
-Clarifying your values and goals, reflecting on old patterns that might need to shift, and talking through tough choices can all help you move forward.
+Whether you are struggling with anxiety, depression, grief, life transitions, serious or chronic illness, caregiving stressors, burnout, or just feeling “stuck,” therapy can help.
+Clarifying your values and goals, processing uncomfortable emotions, reflecting on old patterns that might need to shift, and talking through tough choices can all help you move forward.

 You’re the expert in your own life, but we all need help sometimes to clarify our struggles, reflect on how our past impacts our present, and form strategies for achieving our goals.
 In a word, we all need help to find better ways of coping.
 Once we’ve explored and strengthened our coping skills, we can make positive choices for lasting change and growth.